brian-team/brian2/docs_sphinx/user/numerical_integration.rst

   This also means that the final time steps are saved in Brian's memory and can thus be recorded with the `StateMonitor`: it can be accessed under ``'_last_timestep'``.
   Note that some extra memory is required to keep track of the last time steps.
-  Defauls to True.
+  Defaults to True.
 * ``'save_failed_steps'``: if ``'adaptable_timestep'`` is set to True,
   each time GSL tries a time step and it results in an estimated error that exceeds the set bounds, one is added to the ``'_failed_steps'`` variable.
-For purposes of investigating what happens within GSL during an integration step, we offer the optionality of saving this variable.
+For purposes of investigating what happens within GSL during an integration step, we offer the option of saving this variable.
   Defaults to False.
 * ``'save_step_count'``: the same goes for the total number of GSL steps taken in a single Brian time step: this is optionally saved in the ``'_step_count'`` variable.